 JOHN FEAL: He went to my website back in September.
 I get emails all the time from people across the country.
-And he said, "I think what you’re doing for 9/11 responders is a beautiful thing.
-By the way, can you link me to your website, because I’m on the kidney donor transplant list?"
-And I said, "No, I’m not going to link you.
-You could just have mine."
+And he said, “I think what you’re doing for 9/11 responders is a beautiful thing.
+By the way, can you link me to your website, because I’m on the kidney donor transplant list?”
+And I said, “No, I’m not going to link you.
+You could just have mine.”
 And he thought it was a cruel joke.
 But after two or three days of convincing him I was serious, we made an appointment at Columbia Presbyterian here in Manhattan.
-And it was a 1-in-30,000 chance that we would be a match, and I should have played Lotto that day, Amy, because we’re a match.
+And it was a one-in-30,000 chance that we would be a match, and I should have played Lotto that day, Amy, because we’re a match.
 And it’s been a series of tests ever since, and I’ve passed every test now.
-I’m 100% to go.
+I’m 100 percent to go.
 I have taken care of my body and my mind and trained myself to help these 9/11 responders.
 Although he wasn’t at 9/11, he would have been.
 And he was sick.
-And he’s got a twelve-year-old son, and he wants to see this kid grow up, get married and graduate college.
+And he’s got a 12-year-old son, and he wants to see this kid grow up, get married and graduate college.
 And I’m going to help him do that.
 And all these people I help, it’s just a small reflection of the real person I am.
 I don’t need 9/11 to know right from wrong.
 I needed 9/11 to show everybody what my mother taught me, and that’s to help people that are less fortunate.

 JUAN GONZALEZ: John, I’d like to get back to those first days at Ground Zero, because there were, like yourself, thousands of other ordinary New Yorkers and people in the metropolitan area from around the country who volunteered, who were not paid workers or the Fire Department or the Police Department.
 Were you registered at all by the city in any kind of ongoing list of volunteer workers?
 How was your treatment dealt with once you became injured on the site?
 Could you talk a little bit about that?

 JOHN FEAL: Yeah.
 Well, Juan, I was — although I was a volunteer, I was also paid.
 I was paid for those five days I was there, which is pretty comical, because I got a check while I was in the hospital.
 But I was pretty drugged up, so… I was enrolled in Mount Sinai, like everybody else.
-I didn’t qualify for the September 11th fund, because of the timeframe of my injury.
-And I got a letter from Ken Feinberg, and he said, "Although your injuries were life-threatening and catastrophic, you don’t qualify, because of the timeframe."
-They cut it off after ninety-six hours.
+I didn’t qualify for the September 11th fund, because of the time frame of my injury.
+And I got a letter from Ken Feinberg, and he said, “Although your injuries were life-threatening and catastrophic, you don’t qualify, because of the time frame.”
+They cut it off after 96 hours.
 I got hurt at like 120-something hours.
 And last time I checked, I was the worst injury at Ground Zero for the time I stayed in hospital and the amount of surgeries I had.

 And I find — it was like an insult, but I’m kind of glad, because you would have had to sign a waiver, and then you couldn’t have a lawsuit.
 You know, so my lawsuit is still pending.
 And I hopefully one day all 9/11 responders win their lawsuits.
-But I’ve already been on TV saying I will take a third of my lawsuit, and I will give it to the foundation to give to 9/11 responders, because a lot of guys, for the next twenty, thirty years before they die, are going to suffer.
+But I’ve already been on TV saying I will take a third of my lawsuit, and I will give it to the foundation to give to 9/11 responders, because a lot of guys, for the next 20, 30 years before they die, are going to suffer.
 And the federal government is sitting idle, and the lack of compassion in this country, while we poop on each other, is getting out of hand.
 And I hope somebody grows a set of Abe Lincolns here in Washington and really takes this by the — and runs and runs with it.
 And if you have to go see SiCKO to appreciate what’s really wrong with the healthcare system in the United States, then somebody really needs to step up.

 JUAN GONZALEZ: Well, as you know, there was the hearings yesterday in the Senate, and on Monday in the House of Representatives, Christie Todd Whitman will finally have to be called to task directly to explain what the EPA did on 9/11.
 Congressman Jerrold Nadler will be questioning her and the head of OSHA — the former head of OSHA, as well.
 But when you see Christie Todd Whitman or some of these officials, or Rudy Giuliani now going around the country as the hero of 9/11, what are your thoughts?